Nosto/wiki-docs/implementing-nosto/implement-psn/README.md

 Setting the data manually via JS, e.g. `setPageType("product").setProducts([product_id: "4"])`
     - In most cases it will be sufficient to only include the page tagging since it reads the current product, cart content etc. and add a `.setPlacements(api.placements.getPlacements())` call.
     - Advanced cases where you need to explicitly set data occur when e.g. a variant has been selected on a PDP or if products should be filtered by a certain tag (e.g. for cannabis state-specific regulation or for vehicle-specific parts).
+    - You can overwrite parts of the page tagging and filter products in a recommendation using [dynamic filtering](../../apis/js-apis/recommendations/setting-up-dynamic-filtering.md).
 - Attribution is automatically handled by Nosto when using the default `response mode HTML`.
   - If you use the `JSON response mode`, you can [simplify attribution by creating a custom HTML element](../../apis/js-apis/recommendations/sending-product-view-events) and using the `api.attributeProductClicksInCampaign()` method from Nosto ([reference](https://nosto.github.io/nosto-js/interfaces/client.API.html#attributeproductclicksincampaign)).
 - This approach is recommended for custom frontend builds, we recommend looking into the [Nosto Open Source packages](../../apis/frontend/oss/README.md).